 Energy and the Environment

-Three of the most critical issues of our time are converging and must be confronted simultaneously.
-They are our environment, our foreign policy and our economy.
+Today our nation continues to confront three of the most critical issues of our time, our environment, our foreign policy and our economy.
 It is clear that we must end our reliance on foreign sources of fossil fuels.
 These fuels are damaging our environment and causing hazardous climate change around the globe.
-They are also making us indebted to foreign countries, putting our national security in jeopardy.
-Americans are seeing record fluctuations in the cost of energy; filling up the gas tank or heating a home has become difficult to afford.

 |Congressman Larson joining local and state officials to discuss greenways, blueways and trailways along the Hockanum River Watershed|